-Between September 29, 2022, and March 30, 2023, we received 50 submissions describing detailed cases of care that deviated from the usual standard due to laws restricting abortion that went into effect after Dobbs.
-Although not presented here, during this period we also conducted 16 in-depth interviews with study participants who submitted narratives.
-The patients described in the 50 narrative submissions lived in one of 14 states that banned abortion following Dobbs, shown on the map (Figure).
+Between September 29, 2022, and August 16, 2024, we received 86 submissions describing care that deviated from the usual standard due to laws restricting abortion that went into effect after Dobbs.
+We received an additional 5 submissions that requested to have an interview and did not include case details in the online submission.
+Although not presented here, we also conducted 33 in-depth interviews with study participants who submitted narratives or who requested an interview.
+The patients described in the 86 narrative submissions lived in one of 19 states that had banned abortion following Dobbs, shown on the map (Figure).
 The reported age, race, and ethnicity of patients are included in a table at the end of the report.
-The cases occurred between June 2022 and March 2023.
+The cases occurred between June 2022 and August 2024.
+While the majority of cases described in the narratives (n=63) occurred in the first year since Dobbs, approximately one quarter (n=23) occurred since July 2023; several cases occurred in August 2024.

 Health care providers described a range of clinical scenarios in the narratives.
 Below are summaries of the different categories of clinical scenarios with representative quotations from the narratives.
+Of note, between April 2023 and August 2024, we received at least one (and generally more than one) narrative that fit into each scenario category, suggesting these cases have continued to occur and were not limited to the immediate aftermath of Dobbs.
 Some details have been generalized (denoted through the use of brackets within quotations) when such information might enable identification of the patient and/or clinician.
-We include at the end of the report a glossary of medical terms used in the narratives, as well as an appendix with information about the standard of care for managing many of the conditions described in the narratives.
+We include at the end of the report a glossary of medical terms used in the narratives, as well as an appendix with information about the standard of care for managing many of the conditions described.